| Woodblock

 a design on paper or drew the design directly onto the block, which was cut

 by a cutter and later printed, and often also hand-coloured, by a printer.
+Mainly pear wood was used, for very detailed designs also the

 hard boxwood, for large areas the soft basswood.
 The pointed knife for line